Yun0613/Technical-Writing/project design.md

 #### Project Description/Overview
 ##### In this section, give an overview of the project:
-* I’m going to share my amazon seller experiences
+* I’m going to share how to write a good products description.
 * Audience included the people who want to sell products on amazon or small seller on amazon.

 #### Project Rationale